 International Villages of Hope

 Since our founding in 1998, Shared Hope has been committed to providing holistic, long-term, survivor-informed care for victims of sex trafficking by supporting residential facilities where residents have access to medical and mental health care, education, job training and economic development programs.
-Shared Hope has built and continues to support Villages or Homes of Hope in Fiji, Nepal, India, and Jamaica, which offer safe communities of refuge and restoration to rescued victims of sexual slavery and their children.
+Shared Hope has built and continues to support Villages or Homes of Hope in Nepal, India, and Jamaica, which offer safe communities of refuge and restoration to rescued victims of sexual slavery and their children.
 In other locations, including South Africa and Japan, we funded the establishment of restoration facilities that has become self-sustaining.